-The current Amtrak stop in Albuquerque is at the Alvarado Transportation Center (ATC).
+The current Amtrak stop is at the Alvarado Transportation Center (ATC).
 Albuquerque’s intermodal transportation facility opened in 2002 at a cost of $7.75 million, replacing the local train station that was destroyed by a 1993 fire.
 This complex consists of a series of buildings.
 New Mexico’s Rail Runner commuter trains use one building along with ABQRide, the local transit agency, and since January 2008 Amtrak has shared another building to the west with Greyhound and other intercity bus operators.
-Another building on the site, formerly used as the Amtrak passenger station, is becoming a base for Amtrak train crews.
+Another building on the site, formerly used as the Amtrak passenger station, is now a base for Amtrak train crews.

 The architectural design of the complex is directly linked to its location in Albuquerque.
-The ATC stands on the same location as Albuquerque’s original Atchison, Topeka and Santa Fe (currently BNSF Railway) train station and Alvarado Hotel, a Harvey House property that was demolished in 1970.
+The ATC stands on the same location as Albuquerque’s original Atchison, Topeka and Santa Fe train station and Alvarado Hotel, a Harvey House property that was demolished in 1970.
 The ATC’s Mission Revival design was based largely on the Alvarado in order to recreate its look and feel while reminding those who view it of the area’s historical worth.
 It does feature new additions that distinguish it from its predecessors, such as its large clock tower.